General tax-deductibility rules

 - Internal costs incurred if the asset is acquired or produced internally.

-‘Intangible assets’ are defined by tax legislation as software, valuable rights, intangible results of research and development (R&D), and other assets regarded as assets for accounting purposes, provided that they:
+From 2021, ‘intangible assets’ were abolished as a separate asset category for income tax purposes for newly acquired property.
+From 2021 onwards, accounting amortisation of intangible assets will be treated as tax deductible cost.
+For assets acquired prior to 2020, `intangible assets" are a separate asset category for tax purposes defined as software, valuable rights, intangible results of research and development (R&D), and other assets regarded as assets for accounting purposes, provided that they:

 - were acquired from a third party or developed internally for the purpose of trading with them